Gaurab-B/Indeed-Job-Scraping/readme.md

 The notebooks are to understand how the code works.

-Firstly, Go to indeed and search a job and location and find the 'div' with the class ='job_seen_beacon'.
+Firstly, Go to indeed and search a job and location and find the 'div' with the class ='mosaic-jobResults'

 Copy that element and put it to temp.txt.